cyborg-girl/News-Feed-Reader/README.md

 4. Users are able to search for news feed items within all items or the selected item/subscription from the news feed. <br>
 5. Users are able to see all the subscribed items in their feed. <br>

 This application is still under development.
-This is not an enterprise ready application, and is built for developmental purposes.
+This is not an enterprise ready application, and is built for developmental purposes. :neckbeard: